nicktobey/nicktobey.github.io/update-1.md

         super
 ```

 Oftentimes, a Piece has one player that owns it.
 In a card game, you own the cards in your hand, for example.
-But board spaces aren’t owned by any player, so we subclass a special class UnownedPiece (which itself subclasses Piece).
-We override the constructor so that it takes two values, a row and column of the space in the grid, which we will use to construct the space’s unique id.
-We then call the superclass’s constructor because as far as I can tell, this isn’t done automatically in Coffeescript.
+But board spaces arenÂ’t owned by any player, so we subclass a special class UnownedPiece (which itself subclasses Piece).
+We override the constructor so that it takes two values, a row and column of the space in the grid, which we will use to construct the spaceÂ’s unique id.
+We then call the superclassÂ’s constructor because as far as I can tell, this isnÂ’t done automatically in Coffeescript.

 ```
         @id = [@i, @j]
         @controller = null
 ```

 We create the id instance variable.
-I chose to keep it as an array, but due to Javascript’s weak typing it will be coerced into a string automatically when it’s used as a key.
-Just remember that every piece’s id should be unique when coerced to a string.
+I chose to keep it as an array, but due to JavascriptÂ’s weak typing it will be coerced into a string automatically when itÂ’s used as a key.
+Just remember that every pieceÂ’s id should be unique when coerced to a string.

 We also create the instance variable @controller to denote which player has claimed the space.
-At the start of the game, neither player has the space, so it’s equal to null.
-We could have tried to combine the notion of a controller with the notion of an owner as outlined above, but changing a Piece’s owner changes some of its default behavior (for example, by default players can only choose options on Pieces they own and UnownedPieces), so it’s better to keep these two ideas separate.
+At the start of the game, neither player has the space, so itÂ’s equal to null.
+We could have tried to combine the notion of a controller with the notion of an owner as outlined above, but changing a PieceÂ’s owner changes some of its default behavior (for example, by default players can only choose options on Pieces they own and UnownedPieces), so itÂ’s better to keep these two ideas separate.

 ```
         @addOption